A woman in Born Free uniform with South African school children in school uniform

 A group of women sit around a table, using sewing machines

-The Lavelikhwezi women’s empowerment project
+The Lavelikhwezi empowerment project team

 Lots of large rubbish bags are piled together, with people collecting more rubbish around them